-If you are under consideration for expulsion or have been expelled, you may not appeal the denial of inter-district attendance [Education Code §4660(b)(4)].
+If you are under consideration for expulsion or have been expelled, you may not appeal the denial of interdistrict attendance [Education Code §4660(c)(5)].

 COUNTY BOARD AUTHORITY

 There are limits on the types of appeals the Butte County Board of Education can hear.
 For example, the Butte County Board of Education has no authority to consider the following inter-district attendance appeals or issues: